-As a leader in steel solutions for construction, ArcelorMittal is committed to providing products, solutions and services that contribute to sustainable building assessment and allow designers to meet higher criteria for the environmentally responsible use of resources.
+As a leader in steel solutions for construction, ArcelorMittal is committed to providing products, solutions, and services that contribute to sustainable building assessment and allow designers to meet higher criteria for the environmentally responsible use of resources.

 Our full range of products and solutions includes, but is not limited to, the following:

-EPDs are also available for other products and the corresponding new publication will be released soon.
+EPDs are also available for other products and the corresponding new publications will be released soon.
 Moreover, our full product range is 100% reusable and contains recycled steel content, which makes it a part of circular economy development at local and global level.

 At ArcelorMittal, sustainability is one of our core values, and we support the construction industry in best sustainability practices deployment worldwide.

 Buildings have extensive direct and indirect impacts on the environment.
 During their construction, occupancy, renovation, repurposing, and eventually during demolition and recycling, buildings are responsible for a huge share of energy, water, and raw material consumption as well as generate waste and atmospheric emissions.